-Pricing Strategies to Increase Sales – The pricing of any product is extremely complex and intense as it is a result of a number of calculations, research work, risk taking ability and understanding of the market and the consumers.
-The management of the company considers everything before they price a product, this everything includes the segment of the product, the ability of a consumer to pay for the products, the conditions of the market, action of the competitor, the production and the raw material cost or you can say the cost of manufacturing, and of course the margin or the profit margins.
+The pricing of any product is extremely complex and intense as it is a result of a number of calculations, research work, risk-taking ability, and understanding of the market and the consumers.
+The management of the company considers everything before they price a product, this everything includes the segment of the product, the ability of a consumer to pay for the products, the conditions of the market, the action of the competitor, the production, and the raw material cost or you can say the cost of manufacturing, and of course the margin or the profit margins.

 Pricing Strategies Definition

-This strategy is one of the most significant ingredients of the mix of marketing as it is focused on generating and increasing the revenue for an organization, which ultimately becomes profit making for the company.
-Understanding the market conditions and the unmet desires of the consumers along with the price that the consumer is willing to pay to fulfill his unmet desires is the ultimate way of gaining success in the pricing strategy of a product or a service.
+This strategy is one of the most significant ingredients of the marketing mix because it focuses on generating and increasing revenue for an organization, ultimately making a profit for the company.
+Understanding the market conditions and the consumers’ unmet desires, along with the price that the consumer is willing to pay to fulfill his unmet desires, is the ultimate way of gaining success in the pricing strategy of a product or a service.

 Pricing Strategies in Marketing